librz/how-to-bash/commands/git.md

+Git is a distributed SCM(source control management) tool.
+It's safe, powerful, efficient but complicated.
+Aside from its numerous commands, one has to understand how it works internally to use it well.

 ### config

 under `$HOME` folder, a file named `.gitconfig` stores global git configs

-under current folder, a folder name `.git` stores all things related to git. inside it a file name `config` stores local git config
+under current folder, a folder name `.git` stores all things related to git. inside it a file named `config` stores local git config

+if the same item exist both in local & global git config, local config will take effect (overwriting global config)

 - `git config --global --list`